skillrepos/copilot-dd/codespace-labs.md

 ![Interactively telling Copilot to explain code](./images/cdd40b.png?raw=true "Interactively telling Copilot to explain code")

 2. Tell Copilot to explain the code by typing the command below in the dialog.
-(Note, the actual word may not show up after you type.)
 Hit Enter.
 Then, you should see the output in the chat window.

 ```
 /explain